zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-overview.md

 **Note:** Definitions used in this procedure follow the [OpenAPI specification](https://swagger.io/specification/).
 Each API has its own title, description, and version (versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html)).

-Following diagram shows the relations between various types of services, their APIs, REST API endpoints, and API gateway:
+The following diagram shows the relations between various types of services, their APIs, REST API endpoints, and the API gateway:

 ![REST API Components](diagrams/rest-api-components.svg)